pigfly/pigfly.github.io/_posts/2018-03-07-On-Software-Engineering-Process-1.markdown

 #### Specification in Swift

-Some languages (e.g. [Eiffel](https://en.wikipedia.org/wiki/Eiffel_(programming_language)) ) put preconditions and postconditions as a fundamental part of the language, as expressions that the runtime system (or even the compiler) can automatically check to enforce the contracts between clients and implementers.
+Some languages (e.g. [Eiffel](https://en.wikipedia.org/wiki/Eiffel_(programming_language)) ) put preconditions and postconditions as a fundamental part of the language, as expressions that the runtime system (or even the compiler) can automatically check to enforce the contracts between caller and implementers.

 Swift does not go quite so far, although [precondition](https://developer.apple.com/documentation/swift/1540960-precondition) in Swift can make necessary condition check for forward progress, it turns out to be an *non-recoverable* failure.
 So we need to put these specification